 - An introductory grammar course [e.g., ENGL/LING 220 (Fall, Spring) or pass the ENGL/LING 220 test-out]

-- Required: Teaching English as a Second Language: Methods and Materials (ENGL/LING 518) (Fall) Prerequisite: ENGL/LING 511 or an introductory linguistics course.
+- ENGL/LING 525 Research and Teaching of Second Language Pronunciation (Fall).
+Prerequisite: ENGL/LING 511 or an introductory linguistics course.

 Three additional courses chosen from the following:

-- Literacy: Issues and Methods for Nonnative Speakers of English (ENGL/LING 524) (Fall)
+- ENGL/LING 524 Literacy: Issues and Methods for Nonnative Speakers of English (if not taken as core requirement)

 Students applying for the program can transfer up to 9 credits taken at ISU beforehand as a graduate non-degree undeclared student (if grade of B or above).
-For more information contact Greta Levis, firstname.lastname@example.org.
+Contact us at firstname.lastname@example.org for more information.

 - October 15 for Spring entry